 Remember the “Business”

 Similar to applying BI where it matters most is the idea of remembering that “business” is the first word in “business intelligence.”
 Be wary of getting wrapped up in the tool – the technology – behind BI.
 Instead, the focus should be using BI on the underlying concept of making more informed decisions.
-Every aspect of BI should come back to the question “Does this help us make more informed decisions that will benefit the business?”
+Every aspect of BI should come back to the question “Does this help us make more informed decisions that will benefit the firm?”

 And finally, any company-wide initiative can be intimidating and carry a significant risk for failure if the business bites off more than it can chew.
 Therefore, when companies start with any BI strategy, it is important to pick something small: a part of the business that can be isolated, a small set of key performance indicators (KPIs) or a specific team.
 Starting small will give your company an opportunity to better manage testing and learning to equip your teams to take the BI strategy more broadly across the company.
 Discover five metrics design firm Cube 3 Studio is tracking in this blog.

 No matter what step you are on in your journey, it is critical that you celebrate and demonstrate your successes and look for areas of improvement.
 The more you demonstrate how a well-formed BI strategy is improving company performance through better decision making, the more you will increase buy-in and build that data culture.

-Take Your BI to the Next Level
+Take Your Business Intelligence to the Next Level

 Learn How in This Webinar with Bret Tushaus